 10. Traumatic Event (Crime, Violence, Natural Disaster, Pandemic): A number of situations can fit under this heading, but it appears that the main problem is a sense of helplessness.

-Taking on additional financial obligations or making significant financial decisions can trigger deep-seated anxieties and insecurities like scarcity and low self-worth.
+11. A rise in financial responsibilities and financial decision-making : Taking on additional financial obligations or making significant financial decisions can trigger deep-seated anxieties and insecurities like scarcity and low self-worth.

 Anyone can become insomniac due to feelings of being stuck in their career and the constant pressure to advance in order to meet financial obligations.